unjs/jiti/README.md

 You can also pass an object to the environment variable for inline config.
 Example: `JITI_ALIAS='{"~/*": "./src/*"}' jiti ...`.

-Custom alias map used to resolve ids.
+Custom alias map used to resolve IDs.

 ### `nativeModules`